WGLab/DeepRepeat/docs/Reproducibility.md

 You should have a subfolder `na12878_loci/` which contains 9 sub-folders for each of 9 loci.
 If no, please check your downloading or check the folder organization to make it correct.
 After that, the following commands can be used to generate the prediction for 9 loci on NA12878.

-An example of the TGC repeat from sequencing data is shown below:
+An example of the TGC repeat (for chr16:73546662-73546736) from sequencing data is shown below.
+As you can see, Nanopore data cannot identify this repeat from basecalled reads, due to the high error rates.
 ![TCG repeat](TGC_repeat.png)

 For chr16:73546662-73546736 with TGC repeats